prb28/vscode-amiga-assembly/README.md

 ## New in 0.13.0
-- Display used/free registers in selected codeblock
+- Display used/free registers in selected code block
 - Hierarchical Outline

 ### Other features